 Micronutrients (They Are Small, But Play A Big Role)

 Take a high-quality multivitamin to ensure you are receiving all the vitamins and minerals your body needs to function and rebuild your immune system so it can fight off the infection.
 In fact, I actually double-up on my multivitamin intake when I’m sick.

-Take extra vitamin C. Vitamin C is also a powerful healer.
+Some people think that working out while sick helps, but nothing helps better than a dose of vitamin C. Vitamin C is also a powerful healer.
 Taking a good 10 grams spaced out during the day can have a dramatic impact and enhance your recovery time.
 If you experience any diarrhea then you might back off a little on the dosage, but do keep a lot of vitamin C flowing through your system.

 Your pH (It’s Not Just For Pools)

 A balanced pH (potential for hydrogen) drives out impurities and restores health.
 An acidic pH is usually the link when it comes to health concerns.
 You can go the route of choose foods to accomplish this, or you can take a supplement which usually does the trick much quicker.